Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.02 How does the Blockchain actually work/README.md

 If the data in the block is altered, the hash no longer meets the requirement, invalidating the block.

 Thus, any tampering is easily detected.

+### The Chain Part of Blockchain

+Blocks are chained together by including the hash of the previous block in the current block's data.

+This means each block's hash depends on the previous block's hash.

+If any previous block is altered, it changes its hash, which invalidates all subsequent blocks.

+Therefore, to tamper with a block, one would have to re-mine that block and all following blocks, which is computationally infeasible for large blockchains.